 “Associates” mean Persons that a Person is or was connected with in an act, enterprise or business.

-“CIR” means the Commissioner of Inland Revenue which has the same meaning as that term in section 3 of the Tax Administration Act 1994.

-“CNZP” means the Commissioner of Police which has the same meaning as Commissioner in section 4 of the Policing Act 2008.

 “Domestic Relationship” means a current or previous relationship between an identifiable Individual and another person who is or was a spouse or partner of the Individual, is or was a family member of the Individual or ordinarily shares or shared a household with the Individual.

 “Domestic Relationship Information” means information about a Domestic Relationship and includes: